Excel templates for Scrum Product and Sprint Backlogs

 Create branch of modified working copy in TFS

-posted on 29 March 2012 in programming
+posted on 29 March 2012 in engineering

 So you’ve been working on your code from Team Foundation Server (TFS), made changes then realised you should really have started a branch for it.